How story is helping local councils connect with their community

 The teams brought to life beautiful stories about several of the library’s programs from coding for toddlers, to author-talks and even stories promoting good library etiquette.
 By capturing these stories, the Councils were able to make these events more accessible to residents who may not be able to participate in-person, which became even more important during COIVD restrictions!

-Here’s one of the interviews captured by Hornsby Library from their author talks, which they now share on a regular basis!
+Here’s one of the interviews captured by Hornsby Library from their author talks.

 Prefer to get the pros to do it?
 Check out this story, we created for George’s River Council

 George’s River Council is an incredibly diverse community, something which is certainly a strength, contributing to their vibrancy and brilliance.
 We worked with George’s River Council to create this short video, to highlight that diversity and the inclusive and thriving community that is both rich in cultural diversity and natural beauty/